Dark matter halo concentrations in the Wilkinson Microwave Anisotropy Probe year 5 cosmology: Results

 A number of semi-empirical prescriptions (i.e.\ theoretically motivated fitting functions) have been proposed to predict the $c(M,z)$ relation for arbitrary cosmologies.
 The basic premise of each is that the concentration of a halo reflects the background density of the universe at the formation time of the halo.
 The prescriptions differ mainly in the definition of this formation time.
 We will compare our results to the prescriptions proposed by NFW and ENS.\footnote{We also compared with \citet{Bullock:01}, using the values of $K = 2.9$ and $F = 0.001$ \citep{Wechsler:06} and found significant disagreement with our data at high masses (see Fig.~\ref{fig:DMconcvsmasssims}).}

 The NFW prescription for $c(M)$ has three free parameters.
 The first two, $F$ and $f$, are used to define the collapse redshift as the redshift for which a fraction $F$ of the final halo mass $M$ is contained in progenitors of mass $\ge fM$.
 The third parameter, $C$, gives the ratio of $\delta_{\rm c}$, which is 1-1 related to the concentration parameter in the NFW prescription, and the mean density of the universe at the collapse redshift.
-The values initially suggested by NFW are $(F,$ $f,$ $C)=(0.5,$ $0.01,$ $3000)$, but we find that the modified values $(0.1$, $0.01,$ $200)$ provide a much better fit to our default sample while the relaxed sample is best fit by $(0.5$, $0.01,$ $500)$ although the latter values are poorly constrained.
+The values initially suggested by NFW are $(F,$ $f,$ $C)=(0.5,$ $0.01,$ $3000)$, but we find\footnote{In the original published manuscript we stated these values incorrectly, this has been updated with a submitted erratum.
+Values shown here have been corrected.} that the modified values $(0.05$, $0.01,$ $300)$ provide a much better fit to our default sample while the relaxed sample is best fit by $(0.23$, $0.01,$ $1000)$ although the latter values are poorly constrained.
 Both the original and our modified prescriptions are compared to our data in Fig.~\ref{fig:DMconcvsmasssims}.
 The modified NFW model reproduces the full sample of NFW halo concentrations over a wide range of masses and redshifts, while the original model strongly overestimates the concentrations at $z=2$ (bottom panel).

 The ENS prescription has only one free parameter, $C_{\sigma}$, which implicitly defines the collapse redshift through $D(z_c)\sigma_{\rm eff}(M_s) = 1/C_\sigma$, where $D(z)$ is the linear growth factor, $\sigma_{\rm eff}(M)$ is the effective amplitude of the linear power spectrum at $z=0$ and $M_{\rm s} = M(r < 2.17 r_{\rm s})$.
 The concentration then follows (iteratively) by equating the characteristic density $\rho_s = 3M/(4\pi r_s^3)$ to the spherical collapse top-hat density at the collapse epoch.
 ENS found that $C_{\sigma}=28$ was a good fit, but G07 concluded that this did not describe their data very well (see also~\citealt{Zhao:03}).
 We performed a $\chi^{2}$ fit (equally weighting all points) and found $C_{\sigma}=29$ and 30 as the best-fit values using NFW and Einasto density profiles, respectively.
 While the ENS prescription is an excellent fit for NFW density profiles below $z=2$, it underestimates the $z=0$ concentrations for $M< 10^{12}\,h^{-1}{\rm M}_\odot$ when the Einasto density profile is used.